-Every doctoral student must present a research proposal delineating the scope and methodology to be employed in his or her dissertation/thesis.
-The student works with his/her chair to prepare the proposal that is then shared with the Advisory Committee.
+Every doctoral student must present a research proposal delineating the scope and methodology to be employed in their dissertation.
+The student works with their dissertation chair to prepare the proposal that is then shared with the Advisory Committee.
 At this time, the student will also schedule a proposal meeting at which time the committee members can offer suggestions, request changes, etc. in the proposal.
-Before beginning his/her research, the student must file an IRB and have the approval of the IRB Office.
+Before beginning their research, the student must file an IRB and have the approval of the IRB Office.

 Academic and training objectives are evaluated over the course of the student's enrollment and culminate in the preliminary examinations, dissertation proposal, and final oral defense.
-Specific committee members can require varied components (e.g., Major Area Paper, topical written examination, publishable paper) as part of the evaluation process in addition to those required of all students.
+Specific committee members can require varied components (e.g., Major Area Paper, topical written examination, publishable paper) as part of the evaluation process in addition to those required of all students